Fan-Tank/Local_Stress_Prediction/README.md

 # Local_Stress_Prediction
+# A Local Stress Prediction Software for Pressure Vessel Based On ABAQUS-Machine Learning
+In summary, the ABAQUS plugin or script is used to generate a dataset, which will be utilized for machine learning to create a model that performs the prediction task.
+We have employed this approach to develop a model for a specific condition and material, resulting in a mature stress prediction software.
+This software is designed for predicting local stresses in Q345 material pressure vessels under ambient temperature conditions.

 The Local_Stress_Prediction package includes a mature stress prediction software, as well as a script and an ABAQUS plugin for generating datasets, all of which are publicly available.
 1. The mature stress prediction software can be used directly and is designed for Q345 material under ambient temperature conditions.
 It utilizes the pressure as a feature for machine learning to predict local stresses in Q345 pressure vessels at ambient temperature.
 In summary, it is suitable for predicting local stresses in Q345 pressure vessels under ambient temperature conditions.